iamabhishek98/RideShare/README.md

 ## Instructions to Running Schema on PSQL prior to usage
 ```
-Run schema.sql in the directory Backend in your psql database before using the website
+Run schema.sql in the directory SQL in your psql database before launching the server
 ```